hdShang/arxiv-daily/docs/cs-CV/2025-05-29/papers/250523745v2-to-trust-or-not-to-trust-your-vision-language-models-prediction.md

 ---
 layout: default
-title: To Trust Or Not To Trust Your Vision-Language Model's Prediction
+title: "To Trust Or Not To Trust Your Vision-Language Model's Prediction"
 ---

 # To Trust Or Not To Trust Your Vision-Language Model's Prediction